colsyschem/colsyschem.github.io/research.md

     </div>

     <div class="toright">
-        <p><b>Self-assembly.</b> Spatial distribution of nanoparticles in the liquid phase becomes a leading strategy for the bottom-up fabrication of either device-focused large-scale static assemblies or stimuli-responsive dynamic nanosystems.
+        <p><b>Bottom up fabrication through nanoparticles self-assembly.</b> Spatial distribution of nanoparticles in the liquid phase becomes a leading strategy for the bottom-up fabrication of either device-focused large-scale static assemblies or stimuli-responsive dynamic nanosystems.
 We focus on the system design to control inter-particle forces, the length-scale of the assemblies, and overall optical properties to build sustainable architectures operating at non-equilibrium conditions.</p>
     </div>
 </div>